 What is a Warrant Canary?

-Canaries are a type of birds that were used in mines, before technology for detecting methane leakages was discovered.
+Canaries are a type of bird that were used in mines before technology, for detecting methane leakages was discovered.
 When poisonous gas leaked in coal mines, the canaries made a flight of fear, thereby alerting the miners that something was wrong.
-The same system is now being used by tech companies to indicate that no part of information has been given out to federal agencies.
+Tech companies are now using the same system to indicate that no part of information has been given out to federal agencies.

 These Warrant Canaries take the form of messages such as “we have not been contacted by anyone for users’ personal information” and similar messages.
 As long as these messages exist, you can be sure that the website or the ISP is clear.
 As soon as the message is removed, you have to deduce that the website or the ISP contacted them for information.